salsita/react-training/README.md

 ### Users slice
 Location: `src/modules/users/users-slice.js`

-The same actions and reducer, but created with `Redux Toolkit`.
+The same action and reducer, but created with `Redux Toolkit`.

 * Use [`createSlice`](https://redux-toolkit.js.org/api/createSlice) from `Redux Toolkit` to generate action creators and action types for user reducers.
 * Move `adduser` reducer implementation to this file and pass it with the `reducer` option to `createSlice` function.